ChadEstoupStreiff/UniverseSimulator/README.md

 # Universe Simulator
 ***
-###Project presentation
+##Project presentation
 This is a personal small project that I made on february 2022.
 This is a simulation of our universe with real Newton Forces.
 For this project I used Numpy for matrix calculations and OpenGL for the 3D part (Tkinter for the 2D part but not available anymore)
 ![video](./img/vid1.gif)
 ***
-###How to use
+##How to use
 Install all dependencies, and launch !
-> zqsd to move in the environment
+> 'zqsd' to move in the environment
-> w to enable history lines, and show XYZ vectors
+> 'w' to enable history lines, and show XYZ vectors
-> x to pause the simulation (you can still move)
+> 'x' to pause the simulation (you can still move)
 ````PYTHON
 # System
 from math import sqrt